milonasbite/smart-home-mitigations/README.md

 # smart-home-mitigations

-This GitHub repo is created as a result of the research work carried out by Shruti Kulkarni for her Doctoral dissertation.

 This repo lists the threats for smart home environments, the risk of materialisation of which can be reduced by smart home owners by applying the recommended mitigations.

 The mitigations are mapped to zero trust policies.